A New Perspective on Precision and Recall for Generative Models: Theoretical Consistency Guarantees

-Because of the previous bound, one can now consider the total variation risk of the KDE estimator of $P$ (or $Q$).
-To do so, it is standard to use the bias-deviation decomposition.
-We recap this classical result in the following proposition. \begin{proposition}{Bias-Deviation decomposition on $P$ estimation}
+Because of the previous bound, one can now consider the TV risk of the KDE estimator of $P$ (or $Q$).
+To do so, it is standard to use the bias-deviation decomposition which follows from the triangular inequality. \begin{lemma}[Bias-Deviation decomposition] Besides, for the considered estimator $\hat P:=\bar P\ast k_\sigma$, we have